minhbui23/k8s-microservice-app/README.md

 # Kubernetes Deployment for Multi-Service Application

 ## Overview
 This project deploys a multi-service application on a Kubernetes cluster.
-The application includes a frontend, multiple APIs, a Redis instance for caching, and a log message processor.
-The ingress traffic is managed by **NGINX Ingress Controller**, and the frontend is exposed via a **NGINX Ingress**.
+The application includes a frontend, APIs, a Redis instance for caching, and a log message processor.
+The ingress traffic is managed by **NGINX Ingress Controller**, and the frontend is exposed via a **NGINX Ingress**. **Kubernetes Network Policies** to enhance security and control traffic flow within the cluster.

 ## Architecture
 <div style="text-align: center;">